pietroalbini/website/src/_posts/2019-11-23-shipping-a-compiler-every-six-weeks.md

 resources.
 We have actually more sponsorship offers from corporations, so if we reach a point where the queue is not sustainable anymore we are going to get agents from them before asking the community.
 Also Crater is really heavy on
-resources: at the moment I think we have 24 cores and 48GB of RAM, 4 telebytes of disk space, so it's not something where you can throw out some small virtual machine and get meaningful results out of it.
+resources: at the moment I think we have 24 cores and 48GB of RAM, 4 terabytes of disk space, so it's not something where you can throw out some small virtual machine and get meaningful results out of it.